jeremylecler/traveler-loft-orbital/WORK_SUMMARY.md

 Orange: #fea400 Dynamic, powerful, reminiscent of earth and sand.

 <h3>Logo:</h3>
 Icon with thin lines.
-Evokes the planet Earth in a rotating motion, inspiring speed and movement.
+Evokes the planet Earth in a rotating motion, evoking speed and movement.

 <h3>Pages:</h3>
 I took the time to do some of the different pages.
-The goal was to have a clear vision of the end result and to be able to develop the free spirit.
+The goal being to have a clear vision of the result and therefore to be able to develop with a care free mind.
 I used Sketch software, very suitable for creating web models.
-It allows to keep the logic "components".
+It allows to keep the "components" logic.

 <h4>> Home:</h4>
 I wanted the Home page to be an invitation to travel.
 It was essential to highlight the different continents of the world.